waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Game Mechanics & World Rules

 -   **Battle Menu Anomaly:** The game sometimes restricts move selection to the first slot in wild battles.
 -   **PC Statefulness:** The PC is stateful.
-Automation tools MUST have a reset sequence.
+Automation tools MUST have a robust reset sequence.
+Interaction is from an adjacent tile, not on top of the PC tile.
 -   **Pikachu Following Mechanic:** A button press in Pikachu's direction only causes a turn if not already facing that direction.
--   **Item Usage:**
-    -   A POKé DOLL guarantees escape from a wild battle.
+-   **Item Usage:** A POKé DOLL guarantees escape from a wild battle.
 -   **Unique Tile Mechanics:**
     -   **Pewter Museum Trap:** Interacting with the Aerodactyl fossil exhibit at (3,4) consistently acts as a simple trap that temporarily locks the player.
 Pressing 'B' escapes.
     -   **Pewter Museum Fee Trigger:** The entrance fee tile at (10, 5) can be re-triggered even after entering the museum.